barryvdh/barryvdh.github.io/_posts/2015-04-11-unobtrusive-javascript-with-jquery-ujs-and-laravel.md

 </a>
 ```

-In the controller action (`destroy()` in the case of resourceful controllers), we can check if it was a regular request or a Ajax request and respond differently.
+In the controller action (`destroy()` in the case of RESTful resourceful controllers), we can check if it was a regular request or a Ajax request and respond differently.

 ```php
 public function destroy(Request $request, $id) {